yasuyk/coffee-fof/README.md

 ## Introduction

-A `ff-find-other-file` wrapper for coffee-mode.el.
+A coffee-mode configuration for `ff-find-other-file'.

 - You can find the CoffeeScript or JavaScript file corresponding to this file.
 - You can find the CoffeeScrpt/JavaScript or test/spec file corresponding to this file.